WalletConnect/walletconnect-docs/docs/api/sign/wallet-usage.md

 ```

 ### Responding Authentication Request
-To interact with authentication requests, build authentication objects (Wallet.Model.Cacao).
+To interact with authentication requests, build authentication objects (Sign.Model.Cacao).
 It involves the following steps:

 **Creating an Authentication Payload Params** - Generate an authentication payload params that matches your application's supported chains and methods.
 **Formatting Authentication Messages** - Format the authentication message using the payload and the user's account.